6 Sources

 Copy Link

-Uber engineers developed an AI chatbot that mimics CEO Dara Khosrowshahi to help teams rehearse presentations before meeting actual executives.
-The internal tool, called Dara AI, simulates the CEO's feedback style and questioning approach.
-Khosrowshahi revealed that 90% of Uber's software engineers now use AI in daily workflows, with 30% classified as power users rethinking the company's entire architecture.
+Uber engineers developed an AI chatbot modeled after CEO Dara Khosrowshahi to rehearse presentations before meeting with leadership.
+The tool, called Dara AI, helps teams refine their pitches in a high-pressure work environment.
+Khosrowshahi revealed that 90% of Uber's software engineers now use AI in their daily workflows, with 30% classified as power users who are rethinking the company's technological architecture.

 1